AidenPetersen/SSHManager/README.md

 # SSHManager
-A simple ssh login managing tool.
+A simple SSH login managing tool.
 It keeps track of the SSH addresses and descriptions.
 It does NOT keep track of passwords.

 # Installation
 You can easily install this program by running